 If someone throws a Scripture passage at you, and you want my thoughts regarding a comeback, send me a note and I’ll dissect the passage in question.

 Progressive religious denominations

-A lot of transsexual people have been able to find comfort and support within progressive ministries.
+A lot of gender diverse people have been able to find comfort and support within progressive ministries.